 1. Introduction 2.
 Silk Roads History and Case Country Institutional Dynamics 3.
 Profile of Case Actors and Cases 4.
 CMPorts’ Investments in Sri Lanka 5.
 China Merchants’ Investments in Djibouti 6.
 China Merchants' Investment in Belarus 7.
 Cross-Case Generalizations and Policy Implications 8.
 Chinese Firms' Institutional Strategies 9.
 Generalizations and Implications of Chinese Firms’ Institutional Strategies 10.
 Conclusion

-Jerry Zhang has been an investment professional for the past decade.
+Jerry J. Zhang has been an investment professional since 2010.
 He was previously an investment banker in New York and Hong Kong for 15 years.
 He obtained his Doctor of Business Administration degree from City University of Hong Kong in 2020 and his MBA from the University of Chicago in 1994.